ry-sta/AzureFNT/Azure-FGSingle-OPTVNetPeer/README.md

 ## FortiGate configuration

 The FortiGate VMs need a specific configuration to match the deployed environment.
 This configuration can be injected during provisioning or afterwards via the different options including GUI, CLI, FortiManager or REST API.
+The following configuration below is used for the test environment.

 - [Default configuration using this template](doc/config-provisioning.md)